mbenoukaiss/clapet/README.md

 ## Installing
-You can download the app from the [release](https://github.com/mbenoukaiss/clapet/releases/latest) tab or by [clicking this link](https://github.com/mbenoukaiss/clapet/releases/latest/download/Clapet.app.zip) link directly
+You can download the app from the [release](https://github.com/mbenoukaiss/clapet/releases/latest) tab or by [clicking this link](https://github.com/mbenoukaiss/clapet/releases/latest/download/Clapet.app.zip) link directly.

-When the application is done downloading, you can open the zip file and move the `Clapet.app file it to the `Application` folder on your mac and run it for the first time.
+When the application is done downloading, you can open the zip file and move the `Clapet.app` file it to the `Application` folder on your mac and run it for the first time.

+**You may be unable to start the application** since I do not have an Apple Developper licence, to fix this problem you can right click the application and click Open, your mac should then allow you to bypass the security warning.
-Due to the way it works, Clapet can not be submitted to the AppStore.
+Due to the way it works, Clapet can also not be submitted to the AppStore.

 ### Manual configuration
 When launched the application will ask you to configure the `pmset` utility, if you skipped it